 Dying without a will is one of the worst things a person can do.
 It not only causes immense grief to your loved ones, but it also leaves your loved ones to deal with a very unpleasant legal situation.
 The absence of a will means you lose control of what happens to your estate.

-What it means is that a probate court decides how your property is distributed.
-Until you die, everything you own is property, such as your house, car, bank accounts, etc. When you find yourself dying without a will, the court decides how much of your personal property goes to whom.
-Family members often suffer the most from the lack of a proper estate plan since the courts will split your assets among themselves based on who’s the closest blood relative.
+However, it’s not all bad, as there is a possible silver lining.
+What it means is that a probate court decides how your property is distributed, and your loved ones could still sort it out by having a good probate lawyer at their side.
+See, until you die, everything you own is property, such as your house, car, bank accounts, etc. When you find yourself dying without a will, the court decides how much of your personal property goes to whom.
+Family members who have good legal representation can resolve this matter quickly, but it can also end up being a drawn-out mess sometimes.

 Conflict To the Family